 Should I swap the green documentation to the TIE I have heard about?

-Only if you want to.
 You can swap this to a TIE* photo ID card, marked with special conditions for British nationals who are protected by the EU Withdrawal Agreement.
 The Spanish and British governments recommend you do so but this is completely optional and there is no deadline to do so.
 The green documentation is equally valid in the future to prove your rights to the authorities. *(TIE = Tarjeta de Identidad de Extranjero (foreigner identity card)).
 If your address or name on the green documentation has changed, new details should be communicated to the registry; a good way to do this is by applying for the TIE with a town hall census padrón certificate issued in the previous three months, which a town hall can provide on request, (plus any relevant legally translated and official stamped marriage certificate for a name change).

 See the UK government’s Living in Spain guide for official information here on the process to get a TIE.

 Read also the Spanish government’s thorough guide in English for UK nationals living in Spain affected by the Withdrawal Agreement by clicking here . (pdf document in English).
 (Document also available in Spanish by clicking here).